matben1611/afterflash/README.md

 ## Ninite
 [Ninite](https://ninite.com/) is not bundled with this repository.
-If selected by the user, the script simply opens the official website in the browser:
+If selected by the user, the script simply opens the official website in the browser.

 ## BIOS Change Disclaimer